melix/gradle-java-feature-previews/README.md

 Future releases of Gradle will make it even easier to configure cross-compilation (using a different JDK than what Gradle itself is using).

 Details can be found in this [blog post](https://melix.github.io/blog/2020/06/java-feature-previews-gradle.html).

+This branch uses the Kotlin DSL.
+If you want to use the Groovy DSL, please look at [this branch](https://github.com/melix/gradle-java-feature-previews/tree/groovy-dsl).